codemonauts/rds-backup-lambda/README.md

 - Create all roles.
 - A log group.
 - The Lambda function itself.
-- A scheduler to invoke the Lambda function at a 12 hours rate.
+- A scheduler to invoke the Lambda function at a one days rate.

 If you know what you do, you can do: